kavia-common/paper_20250923-1542-18350/ClinicalWebInterface/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Fix "Invalid Host header" (Preview)

+Some preview environments access the CRA dev server via a non-local hostname.
+Webpack Dev Server performs host checks and will show "Invalid Host header".
+This project includes a development-only override file `.env.development` with:

+- `HOST=0.0.0.0` to bind the dev server on all interfaces
+- `DANGEROUSLY_DISABLE_HOST_CHECK=true` to allow external preview hosts during development

+These settings apply only to `npm start` and do not affect production builds.

+No changes are required to the proxy: `"proxy": "http://localhost:4000"` remains active so `/api/*` calls are forwarded to the local dev API.

+Security note: Do not use these settings in production.
+Builds created with `npm run build` do not use the dev server and are unaffected.

 ## Login Flow (Demo)